Borel and volume classes for dense representations of discrete groups: Introduction

 However, it is not at all clear if there can be any sequence of hyperbolic $n$-manifolds satisfying the hypotheses of the proposition, for $n\ge 4$.
 For example, if it were true that there is some acylindrically hyperbolic group $\Gamma$ and $\Hb n (\Gamma; \bR) = 0$, then $\Hb n(F_2;\bR) = 0$, as well \cite{FPS:quasi-cocycles}.
 So if there is such an $n\ge 4$ and $\Gamma$, then no sequence of hyperbolic $n$-manifolds satisfying the topological constraints of the hypotheses of Proposition \ref{prop:higher_dim} can exist. \end{remark}

-To obtain the uniform separation of certain volume classes, as in Theorem \ref{thm:intro_main}, we appeal to the classification theory and structur theory of finitely generated Kleinian groups, and make extensive use of the Covering Theorem \ref{thm:covering} and the Tameness Theorem \ref{thm:tameness}, which are now standard tools for studying hyperbolic $3$-manifolds.
-The the Ending Lamination Theorem \ref{thm:ELT} also plays an important role and informs our understanding of the geometry of hyperbolic $3$-manifolds of infinite volume, generally.
+To obtain the uniform separation of certain volume classes, as in Theorem \ref{thm:intro_main}, we appeal to the classification theory and structure theory of finitely generated Kleinian groups, and make extensive use of the Covering Theorem \ref{thm:covering} and the Tameness Theorem \ref{thm:tameness}, which are now standard tools for studying hyperbolic $3$-manifolds.
+The Ending Lamination Theorem \ref{thm:ELT} also plays an important role and informs our understanding of the geometry of hyperbolic $3$-manifolds of infinite volume, generally.

 The structure of the paper is as follows.
 In Section \ref{sec:bdd_cohomology}, we provide some background on bounded cohomology, volume classes, and the bounded Borel class.
-In Section \ref{approximation section}, we give a general strategy for approximation and record our key, but relatively elementary insight, Proposition \ref{approximation of chains}.
+In Section \ref{approximation section}, we give a general strategy for approximation and record our key insight Proposition \ref{approximation of chains}.

 In Section \ref{hyperbolic}, we describe the geometry of ends of hyperbolic $3$-manifolds and give some context for the three major structural results we need in the sequel.
 In Section \ref{sec:qi_classification}, we assume Theorem \ref{thm:intro_main} and deduce Theorem \ref{thm:intro_old_work} from previous work of the author, collected in Theorem \ref{old work}.